Sulaiman001/white/README.md

 white
 =====

-A todo list as simple as a piece of paper - powered by HTML5, CSS, jQuery, PHP and MongoDB.
+A todo list as simple as a piece of paper - powered by HTML5, CSS, jQuery, Web Sockets, PHP and MongoDB.
+Lists are always kept up-to-date in real time on all open and running clients via the power of Web Sockets.

-Update the MongoDB URL at the top of `ajax.php` and open `index.php` in a browser.

 List support provide by appending #/list/{listname} to URLs.